Breakdown of Perturbative Expansions and Exact Algebraic Absorption of Finite-Size Fluctuations in Statistical Mechanics: The -Deformed Framework for Finite-Size Fluctuations

-This probabilistic centralization yields the quadratic term $(W_n^2 - nV)$.
-To analyze its asymptotic contribution under the Gaussian baseline, we substitute the normalized fluctuation $W_n = \sqrt{nV}Z$ (where $Z \sim \mathcal{N}(0,1)$).
-This term then maps to $nV(Z^2 - 1)$, which generates the second Hermite polynomial $He_2(Z) = Z^2 - 1$.
-Since $W_n = O(n^{1/2})$, the quadratic term scales as $W_n^2 = O(n)$.
-In conventional finite-blocklength formulas, however, the skewness correction (derived via the Berry-Esseen or Edgeworth expansion using this Hermite polynomial) scales as an $O(1)$ constant, because the $O(n^{-1/2})$ skewness cancels with the $O(n^{1/2})$ standard deviation.
-To renormalize the $O(n)$ fluctuation down to $O(1)$ within the quadratic term $\frac{1-q_n}{2} O(n)$, the parameter $(1-q_n)$ must be tuned as $O(n^{-1})$.
-This completes the proof. \end{IEEEproof}
+In conventional finite-size scaling formulas, however, the skewness correction (derived via the Berry-Esseen or Edgeworth expansion using this Hermite polynomial) scales as an $O(1)$ constant, because the $O(n^{-1/2})$ skewness cancels with the $O(n^{1/2})$ standard deviation.
+To renormalize the $O(n)$ fluctuation down to $O(1)$ within the quadratic term $\frac{1-q_n}{2} O(n)$, the entropic index must be tuned as $1-q_n = O(n^{-1})$.
+This completes the proof. \end{proof}

-\begin{remark}[Absorption of Kurtosis] Under this scaling law $1-q_n = O(n^{-1})$, the subsequent cubic term $\frac{(1-q_n)^2}{6} (W_n^3 - \mathbb{E}[W_n^3])$ in our algebraic expansion scales as $O(n^{-2}) \times O(n^{3/2}) = O(n^{-1/2})$.
-This matches the asymptotic order of the fourth-moment (kurtosis) correction in the classical Edgeworth expansion, demonstrating that the generalized framework absorbs higher-order probabilistic penalties via its algebraic structure. \end{remark}
+\begin{remark}[Algebraic Absorption of Skewness and Kurtosis] Physically, for a finite number of steps $n$ (such as in the biased random walk), the fluctuation distribution is not strictly Gaussian; it exhibits asymmetric skewness and heavy tails.
+Proposition \ref{prop:scaling} demonstrates that the dynamic scaling $1-q_n = O(n^{-1})$ is the exact algebraic tuning required to absorb this non-Gaussian skewness directly into the $q$-logarithmic structure.
+Under this scaling law, the subsequent cubic term $\frac{(1-q_n)^2}{6} (W_n^3 - \mathbb{E}[W_n^3])$ in \eqref{eq:q_fluctuation_def} scales as $O(n^{-2}) \times O(n^{3/2}) = O(n^{-1/2})$.
+This matches the asymptotic order of the fourth-moment (kurtosis) correction, demonstrating that the generalized framework systematically absorbs higher-order physical fluctuations via its inherent algebraic structure. \end{remark}